Controlled Substances: Security and Reconciliation

 G.05.004 A person who is in charge of a hospital shall take all steps necessary to protect controlled drugs in the hospital against loss or theft (…)

 72 (1) The following persons must take any measures that are necessary to ensure the security of any targeted substance in their possession: (a) a pharmacist; (…) (c) the person in charge of a hospital;

 The regulations do not define what is considered reasonable or necessary to ensure the security of controlled substances nor establish specific storage requirements.
-To safeguard drugs from diversion, a combination of methods is recommended, such as (but not limited to) physical security measures, inventory management (i.e. physical counts, accurate record-keeping), operational processes, audits and reconciliations.
+To safeguard drugs from diversion, a combination of methods is required, such as (but not limited to) physical security measures, inventory management (i.e., physical counts, accurate record-keeping), operational processes, audits, and reconciliations.

-Designated Managers and persons in charge of hospitals must have policies and procedures in place to secure and protect the controlled substances under their control.
+- Persons in charge of hospitals must have policies and procedures in place to safeguard the controlled substances under their control.
 For further details on security and reconciliation processes, please consult:

 It is important that a physical count AND reconciliation occurs.
 Simply counting the controlled substances provides a record of the amount of the inventory that is present on-hand at a moment in time.
 Accurate on-hand amounts are important for managing inventory levels, however, for the count to be useful as a security measure, it must be used as a starting point to conduct a reconciliation.
 Note that “on-hand” amounts from a perpetual inventory management system cannot be used in place of an actual physical count for the purposes of reconciliation, as the potential for human and/or data entry errors still exists.

 Routine reconciliations should be used in conjunction with random audits on drugs have a high risk of diversion, and as described in the Health Canada Guidance and CSHP Guidelines.
 Sales/dispensing records or similar reports should be reviewed frequently and regularly, cross-referencing against the actual prescription orders to determine, for example: